musketyr/gradle-fatjar-plugin/README.md

 # Gradle FatJar Plugin

-Gradle FatJar Plugin allows you to create JAR file with all dependecies bundled inside.
+Gradle FatJar Plugin allows you to create JAR file with all dependencies bundled inside.
 It handles files in `META-INF/services` directory gracefully by merging them.
 It also allows you to create slim WAR file which contains only JAR with dependencies.
 Classes are also bundled into the JAR instead of putting them into `WEB-INF/classes`.

-##

 Plugin is hosted in Maven Central Repository.
 You can easily add plugin to your build script using following configuration